 People ask me all the time what my top picks are when it comes to fair trade clothing brands.
-In the UK, there are tons, and I’m even seeing quite a few pop up in the US, but Canada doesn’t have nearly the same visibility.
+In the UK, there are tons, and I’m even seeing quite a few pop up in the US.
+Unfortunately, Canada doesn’t have nearly the same visibility.
 So today we’re going to change that!
 These are (in no particular order) my top 6 fair trade clothing brands in Canada.
 And in case you’re like me and love the convenience of online shopping, they’re all available for purchase online, too!

 So how do we have fair trade clothing that we actually like while also avoiding fast fashion?